Danylo Apostol

-Biography
+Early life and military career

 Born into a Cossack family of Moldavian origin, Danylo Apostol was a prominent military leader, polkovnyk (colonel) of the Myrhorod Regiment, and a participant in the Russian campaigns against the Ottoman Empire and Crimean Khanate.
 He fought in the Great Northern War between 1701 and 1705 against the Swedes in Livonia and the Polish–Lithuanian Commonwealth, but in 1708, briefly joined the hetman Ivan Mazepa who sided with Charles XII of Sweden against Peter I of Russia.
 Later, Danylo Apostol again switched sides and fought on the Russian side, distinguishing himself in the Battle of Poltava.

-In 1722, he led Cossack units during the Russo-Persian War that led to the expansion of Russian power in the Caspian region.
+In 1722, Apostol led Cossack units during the Russo-Persian War that led to the expansion of Russian power in the Caspian region.
 Danylo Apostol lost his eye during the capture of a Persian fortress in Derbent that led to him receiving the nickname "blind Hetman".

-In the 1723–1725 Cossack starshyna, Danylo Apostol was accused of being involved in the alleged mutiny plot of hetman Pavlo Polubotok and was suspected of treason by Catherine I. In 1727, Apostol was elected to be the hetman of left-bank Ukraine.
-During his rule, Little Russia and the Cossack nobility increased their wealth and estates at the same time as it was further incorporated into the Russian Empire.
-Danylo Apostol died in 1734, and the new hetman was not elected until 1750.
+In 1723–1725 Apostol was among the members of Cossack starshyna who were accused of being involved in the alleged mutiny plot of hetman Pavlo Polubotok and suspected of treason.
+During that period he was imprisoned in the Peter and Paul Fortress.